Unlocking the Potential of ChatGPT: A Comprehensive Exploration of its Applications, Advantages, Limitations, and Future Directions in Natural Language Processing: Abstract

 \section{Abstract}

-Large language models have revolutionized the field of artificial intelligence and have been used in various applications.
-Among these models, ChatGPT (Chat Generative Pre-trained Transformer) has been developed by OpenAI, it stands out as a powerful tool that has been widely adopted.
-ChatGPT has been successfully applied in numerous areas, including chatbots, content generation, language translation, personalized recommendations, and even medical diagnosis and treatment.
-Its success in these applications can be attributed to its ability to generate human-like responses, understand natural language, and adapt to different contexts.
-Its versatility and accuracy make it a powerful tool for natural language processing (NLP).
-However, there are also limitations to ChatGPT, such as its tendency to produce biased responses and its potential to perpetuate harmful language patterns.
-This article provides a comprehensive overview of ChatGPT, its applications, advantages, and limitations.
-Additionally, the paper emphasizes the importance of ethical considerations when using this robust tool in real-world scenarios.
-Finally, This paper contributes to ongoing discussions surrounding artificial intelligence and its impact on vision and NLP domains by providing insights into prompt engineering techniques.
+Large language models, pivotal in artificial intelligence, find diverse applications.
+ChatGPT (Chat Generative Pre-trained Transformer), an OpenAI creation, stands out as a widely adopted, powerful tool.
+It excels in chatbots, content generation, language translation, recommendations, and medical applications, due to its ability to generate human-like responses, comprehend natural language, and adapt contextually.
+Its versatility and accuracy make it a potent force in natural language processing (NLP).
+Despite successes, ChatGPT has limitations, including biased responses and potential reinforcement of harmful language patterns.
+This article offers a comprehensive overview of ChatGPT, detailing its applications, advantages, and limitations.
+It also describes the main advancements from GPT-3 to GPT-4 Omni, comparing them with other LLMs like LLaMA 3, Gemini and Deepseek.
+The paper underscores the ethical imperative when utilizing this robust tool in practical settings.
+Furthermore, it contributes to ongoing discussions on artificial intelligence's impact on vision and NLP domains, providing insights into prompt engineering techniques.

 \keywords{ChatGPT \and Artificial intelligence \and Natural language processing \and Generative models \and Prompt engineering}